akshanshchaudhry/Reinforcement-learning-using-WoLF-algorithm/README.md

 # Reinforcement-learning-using-WoLF-algorithm

-This a project in which reinforcement machine learning is applied.
+This is a project in which reinforcement machine learning is applied.
 The problem statement of the project is defined below.
 I have use WoLF (win or learn fast) algorithm to achieve the desired results.

 ##############################################################################################################################